 No one is quite sure what the next generation of smart homes will look like, but a great many of your consumers want one – and energy utilities are uniquely positioned to lead the way, whether by pioneering new technologies or engaging in affinity partnerships.

 Energy is as ubiquitous and necessary to the smart home as broadband and wifi, and the number of those interested in the technology is only matched by the ways it can be utilized.
 Among Millennials, one in four own a smart home device and four in ten want one.
 Older Millennials have embraced the idea wholeheartedly, while younger ones are a bit more reserved, because of concerns about privacy issues.

-Millennials are willing to put their money where their interest is – 86 percent are willing to pay up to 20 percent more to purchase or rent a home with smart home technology.
-They aren’t the only generation willing to do so – 65 percent of Baby Boomers and 57 percent of Generation X also would put down more cash for smart homes, and Generation Z, the oldest of whom are in their early twenties and beginning to establish their own homes, are even more likely than Millennials to want smart homes.
+Millennials are willing to put their money where their interest is.
+Eighty-six percent are willing to pay up to 20 percent more to purchase or rent a home with smart home technology.
+And they aren’t the only generation willing to do so.
+Sixty-five percent of Baby Boomers and 57 percent of Generation X also would put down more cash for smart homes.
+Generation Z, the oldest of whom are in their early twenties and beginning to establish their own homes, are even more likely than Millennials to want smart homes.

-As smart home devices have become less expensive and easier to use, renters have become a larger segment of users and now are just as likely as homeowners to have a smart home device.
+Renters have become a larger segment of users and now are just as likely as homeowners to have a smart home device as smart home devices have become less expensive and easier to use.
 The largest hurdle is encouraging users to see past Alexa and Google to the vast number of products available to them.
 The smart home landscape is expected to change over the next five years, with the entertainment share slowing, while smart appliances and home automation see a boost in popularity.